CMET-UGent/MicroRaman/README.md

 hs2mq | converts a `hyperSpec::hyperSpec` object directly to a `MALDIquant::MassSpectrum` object
-intervalplot | plotting function that shows if (trimmed) wavelengths are evenly spaced grid_arrange_shared_legend | Function for creating a common legend for 2 ggplot2 figures.
+intervalplot | plotting function that shows if (trimmed) wavelengths are evenly spaced grid_arrange_shared_legend | Function for creating a common legend for 2 ggplot2 figures. iterationsplot | plots baseline correction for several iterations on the spectral data to determine the optimal number of iterations

 ## Avaiable datasets